Digital Rights Management (DRM): Comparing PlayReady, FairPlay and WideVine

 To protect digital content from piracy, technologies such as Digital Rights Management (commonly known as DRM) were developed by Samsung, Microsoft, Google and/or Apple.
 DRM products are developed in response to the rapid increase in online piracy of commercially marketed material due to the extensive use of peer-to-peer file exchange programs.
 The term “Digital Rights Management” (DRM) refers to the set of policies and rights which are used to prevent unauthorized users to access digital media content and files.
 The main components of the DRM system are the Packaging Server, License Server, and Playback Devices.

 The playback device (such as smart TV, Laptop and/or Smartphone) sends a request for digital content (such as TV shows, On-Demand Videos and/or Web Series available on Netflix, YouTube, and Hulu) to a Packaging Server.
 The Packaging Server retrieves the content from the Content Server.
 The Packaging Server encodes the digital content into adaptive stream formats such as MPEG-DASH, HLS for encryption.
 Encryption is applied to protect the content during streaming, downloading and storage on the Distribution Server.
 The Packaging Server further sends the encrypted content to the playback device.

 To play the encrypted content, the playback device sends a license request with its public key for a particular content to the License Server.
 The License Server verifies the device using the device public key.
 Once the device is verified, the License Server sends a license with a content key to the playback device.
 The playback device decrypts the content using this key and plays the content.

 Major DRM technology providers include:

-Google’s Widevine DRM implemented by Amazon Video, BBC, Hulu, and Spotify
+Google’s Widevine DRM is implemented by Amazon Video, BBC, Hulu, and Spotify

 Microsoft’s PlayReady implemented by Netflix